noelrappin/deckset_editor/README.md

 Each slide can be moved up or down with the errors.
 Clicking the pencil opens an edit box for the slide.
 Clicking the trash can deletes the slide.
 Clicking append adds a new slide after that slide.
+The edit menu and right click menu will give you the same set of options

 An edited slide can be saved or canceled with disk emoji button or the x emoji button.